drandarov-io/civ-vi-mod-enhanced-civil-infrastructure/README.txt

 Improves several Civil Infrastructure gameplay elements incl.
-Roads, Canals, Mountain Tunnels, Military Engineers (and Bridges).
+Roads, Canals, Mountain Tunnels, Military Engineers (and Bridges if installed).

-Since it changes parts of [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2331527458] "Port Lime - Bridge District" [/url], that mod is required.
-I haven't managed to make it modular.
-Help is appreciated.
+Since it changes parts of [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2331527458] "Port Lime - Bridge District" [/url], that mod is highly recommended, however it is not required.

 Full list of changes below (if you have balance suggestions, please post them in the comments):